jmscudder/COVID/index.md

 The raw daily increase in cases, hospitalizations, ICU admissions, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new cases were reported, this line would go to zero.
 ![](DailyCases.png)

->The provisional increase in cases from Jan 01 to Jan 02: 6766.0
+>The provisional increase in cases from Jan 02 to Jan 03: 12352.0
 >
->The last time cases per day were this high was Dec 30 2021: 1 day prior.
+>The last time cases per day were this high was Dec 31 2021: 1 day prior.
 >
->The case rate then was 23589 cases.
+>The case rate then was 13933 cases.
 >
->The last time cases per day were lower than this was Dec 25 2021: 7 days ago.
+>The last time cases per day were lower than this was Jan 01 2022: 1 day ago.
 >
->The case rate then was 4544 cases.
+>The case rate then was 7135 cases.

 The raw daily increase in hospitalizations, ICU admissions, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new events were reported, these lines would go to zero.
 ![](DailyHospitalizations.png)